 ETH – ConferenceDaniele D'Onofrio

-From 18th to 21st June took place in Zürich (Switzerland) the 22nd ETH-Conference on Combustion Generated Nanoparticles.
-This interdisciplinary platform brings together representatives from research, industry and legislation to debate on all aspects of nanoparticles, freshly emitted from various sources, aged in ambient air, technical mitigation aspects, impact of particles on health, environment and climate.
+This interdisciplinary platform brings together research, industry and legislative representatives to discuss all aspects of nanoparticles, freshly emitted from various sources, aged in ambient air, technical mitigation aspects, impact of particles on health, environment and climate.

-Mr. Müller stated that because the emission behavior of modern petrol and diesel engines becomes more and more similar, a differentiation in the test procedures is not meaningful any more.
-In addition, a minimum load is necessary for a periodic emission test to be able to evaluate modern after treatment systems properly, e.g. for the emission of NOx, CO or HC.
-In consequence a loaded periodic emission test would guarantee that a vehicle complies with the requirements during the whole live cycle, because it would be able to detect not only manipulation, but even more important normal deterioration which will occur in every vehicle after some years or higher mileage.
+Mr Müller stated that since the emission behaviour of modern petrol and diesel engines is becoming increasingly similar, a differentiation in the test procedures is not needed any more.
+In addition, a minimum load is necessary for a periodic emission test to be able to evaluate modern after-treatment systems properly, e.g. for the emission of NOx, CO or HC.
+Therefore, a loaded periodic emission test would guarantee that a vehicle complies with the requirements during its whole life cycle, since it would be able to detect not only potential tampering, but also — and more importantly — normal wear and tear which will occur in every vehicle after some years or higher mileage.

-The experience of PTI organizations around Europe is that only if failures can be detected, these defective vehicles will be maintained or repaired which is on the other hand the precondition to keep the emission standard on a high level.
-In summary a modernized periodic emission test for diesel and petrol vehicles would have a strong impact especially on air quality in urban areas.
+The experience of PTI organisations across Europe has shown that defective vehicles will only be subject to maintenance and repair work as long as relevant defects can be detected, which is also imperative to keep the emission standard compliance at a high level.
+In a few words, modernised periodic emission test procedures for diesel and petrol vehicles would have a strong impact especially on air quality in urban areas.